OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 <shape type="Term" alias="Categories" />
 ```

-You can also specify a `TermContentItemId` to render a part of the term hierachy.
+You can also specify a `TermContentItemId` to render a part of the term hierarchy.

 ``` liquid tab="Liquid"
 {% shape "term", TaxonomyContentItemId: "taxonomyContentItemId" TermContentItemId: "termContentItemId" %}